History of Nick Castellanos in Timeline

 March 4, 1992: Nicholas Castellanos Born

-On March 4, 1992, Nicholas Alexander Castellanos was born.
-He is an American professional baseball right fielder and third baseman.
+On March 4, 1992, Nicholas Alexander Castellanos, later a professional baseball right fielder and third baseman, was born.

-In 2017, Nick Castellanos became the 10th player in Tigers history to drive in more than 100 runs at the age of 25 or younger, and the first player to do so since Miguel Cabrera in 2008.
+On September 29, 2017, Nick Castellanos recorded his 100th RBI of the season, becoming the 10th player in Tigers history to drive in more than 100 runs at the age of 25 or younger, and the first player to do so since Miguel Cabrera in 2008.

-In 2009, Nick Castellanos played for the United States national baseball team for individuals 18 years of age and under in the Pan American Junior Championships, batting .356 with six doubles and nine RBIs, leading all players with 14 runs scored, as the team won the gold medal.
-Castellanos was named to the All-Tournament team.
+In 2009, Nick Castellanos played for the United States national baseball team in the Pan American Junior Championships, where he batted .356 and led all players with 14 runs scored, as the team won the gold medal.
+He was also named to the All-Tournament team.

-In the 2009 Under Armour All-America Baseball Game, played at Wrigley Field, Nick Castellanos scored three runs, had four doubles and three RBIs, winning Most Valuable Player honors.
+In the 2009 Under Armour All-America Baseball Game, Nick Castellanos won Most Valuable Player honors with three runs, four doubles and three RBIs.

-On August 15, 2010, Nick Castellanos signed with the Detroit Tigers, receiving a $3.45 million signing bonus, the highest bonus at that point ever given to a player taken after the first round.
+On August 15, 2010, Nick Castellanos signed with the Detroit Tigers, receiving a $3.45 million signing bonus after being drafted in the second round.
+The deal was approved despite a late email due to a text message confirmation.

-In 2010, Nick Castellanos was drafted out of high school by the Detroit Tigers and became one of the top prospects in baseball.
+In 2010, Nick Castellanos was drafted out of high school by the Detroit Tigers, becoming a top prospect in baseball.

-In 2011, Nick Castellanos played for the West Michigan Whitecaps of the Class-A Midwest League, batting .312 with seven home runs and 76 RBIs, leading the Midwest League with 158 hits and being named the Tigers' minor league position player of the year.
+In 2011, Nick Castellanos played for the West Michigan Whitecaps, batting .312 with 7 home runs and 76 RBIs, leading the Midwest League with 158 hits.
+He was named the Tigers' minor league position player of the year.

-In May 2012, Nick Castellanos was named the Detroit Tigers' minor league player.
+In May 2012, Nick Castellanos was named the Tigers' minor league player after batting .402 with 32 RBIs in 55 games for Class-A Lakeland.

 2012: All-Star Futures Game MVP

-In 2012, Nick Castellanos appeared in the All-Star Futures Game and was named its most valuable player.
+In 2012, Castellanos appeared in the All-Star Futures Game and was named its Most Valuable Player.

 August 2013: Birth of Son, Liam